How to recover from tree damage after a storm

 - Windblown trees with roots still in the ground

-Assuming the decision has been made to repair the tree, the next question is "Am I capable of repairing the damage myself or should I seek professional help?"
 Major repair will undoubtedly require the use of a chain saw and climbing equipment.
 Unless you are experienced in the use of such equipment and comfortable working off the ground, it may be best to have the work performed by a competent professional.
-The names of qualified firms can be obtained from local nurserymen.
-Also, look for listings of professionals under "Tree Service" in the Yellow Pages.
-Make absolutely sure that they carry proper liability and workman's compensation insurance before allowing them to begin work on the job.
+The names of qualified firms can be obtained from local nursery workers.
+Also, look for listings of professionals under "Tree Service" in when searching.
+Make sure that they carry proper liability and workman's compensation insurance before allowing them to begin work on the job.

 Hazard tree inspections offer the best protection against future storm damage.
 Systematic inspections and assessments allow you to find and correct defective trees.
 Sound trees can withstand stronger winds than defective trees, so during storms the likelihood of tree failure is reduced.